Tactile-based Object Retrieval From Granular Media: Introduction

 First, uncertainty and sensing noise greatly affect operation inside sensor-deprived environments such as granular media.
 With vision unavailable, touch becomes the prominent sensing modality.
 However, all tactile sensors exhibit some level of noise in their readings, which is typically exacerbated when submerged under granular media.
 Tactile sensing is fundamentally an active sensing modality, needing an intelligent exploration policy to guide movement and compensate for the sparse nature of the data.

-Second, manipulation within granular media places specific requirements on the hardware: streamlined shapes are important for smooth movement, and contacts come from every angle and direction, thus requiring extensive sensing coverage.
-Despite many breakthroughs~\cite{patel2021digger,lambeta2020digit,johnson2009retrographic,yuan2017gelsight,dong2017improved,chang2023investigation} in sensor developments, many sensors are either flat or do not have sensing coverage around edges and corners.
+Second, manipulation within granular media places specific requirements on the hardware.
+In a granular environment, contacts come from every angle and direction, thus requiring extensive sensing coverage.
+Despite many breakthroughs~\citep{patel2021digger,lambeta2020digit,johnson2009retrographic,yuan2017gelsight,dong2017improved,chang2023investigation} in sensor developments, many sensors are either flat or do not have sensing coverage around edges and corners.
+In addition, we want an intruder shape that can render low resistance and smooth movement inside granular media.
+For example, circular and elliptical shapes typically experience slightly less resistance during horizontal dragging and significantly less resistance during vertical lifting compared to rectangular shapes~\cite{tripura2022role}.
 Due to such compounding limitations, robotic manipulation in granular media remains poorly explored compared to tactile-based work with objects in open-air environments.

 In this work, we propose \textbf{\OURS} (\textbf{G}ranular \textbf{E}nvironment \textbf{O}bject \textbf{T}racing and \textbf{AC}quisition via \textbf{T}ouch), a novel method for retrieving objects buried under granular media. \OURS relies exclusively on tactile sensing, as we assume the object can be completely hidden from any vision sensors.
-In particular, we use the DISCO tactile finger~\cite{piacenza2020sensorized}, which provides both the streamlined shape and sensing coverage needed to enable the task.
+In particular, we use the DISCO tactile finger~\citep{piacenza2020sensorized}, which provides both the streamlined shape and sensing coverage needed to enable the task.

 Still, sensor noise remains a significant challenge in addressing our proposed task.
 To address this, we take a multi-pronged approach. \OURS is learning-based, trained with reinforcement learning entirely in simulation, and then zero-shot transferred onto the real hardware.
 Our method is trained end-to-end, without separating perception and control policies, and is model-free, making no assumptions about the shapes or dynamics of objects.
 Compared to heuristics-based methods, which are more sensitive to sensor noise, we find that learning-based methods can incorporate noise into the training process and thus become more robust to the considerable amount of noise in granular media.